Free & Open Source · No Cloud · No Subscription

 RGB Parade

-R, G, and B channels side by side — spot colour casts and channel imbalance at a glance.
+R, G, and B channels side by side — spot color casts and channel imbalance at a glance.

 RGB Overlay